travelgateX/documentation-site/content/distribution/extranet/rules/_index.md

 * General stop sales
 * Specific stop sales

 Each section have different rules to be configurated.
-Some of them can be applied at organizacion level, agency level or both of them.
+Some of them can be applied at organization level, agency level or both of them.
 In the top menu you will be able to check if you're applying this rules for the ``Organization`` (*General Settings*) or for a specific `Agency` (*Agency name*).

 {{%custom-children%}}